STUDENT COMPETITION SUMMARY

 The City of Los Angeles is inviting students to submit designs for a unique LA streetlight pole.
 There is no entry fee for students.
 The winners of the design contest will be presented Inspirational Awards and $500 cash as the prize.
 The design will be used to inspire the final LA pole design.

-The Student Competition will be open to high school students in schools located within the City of Los Angeles, its departments, boards, commissions, successors, and assigns.
+The Student Competition will be open to high school students (including Middle School Students) in schools located within the City of Los Angeles, its departments, boards, commissions, successors, and assigns.
 The school must be listed as an eligible school that has registered with the LA Light the Way program.

 School Competition Jury, in alphabetical order: